MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-microservice.md

 2. Each microservice codebase uses a separate [GitHub](https://azure.microsoft.com/en-us/products/github) code repository for source control.

-3. [GitHub Actions](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) build the microservice container images and push them to [Azure Container Registries](/azure/container-registry/container-registry-intro).
-GitHub Actions also update the *latest* tag of repositories for continuous integration (CI), or tag repositories for release.
+3. [GitHub Actions](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) builds the microservice container images and pushes them to [Azure Container Registries](/azure/container-registry/container-registry-intro).
+GitHub Actions also updates the *latest* tag of repositories for continuous integration (CI), or tags repositories for release.

 4. GitHub Actions automated testing generates work items for [Azure Boards](https://github.com/marketplace/azure-boards), making all work items manageable in one place.

 5. [Visual Studio Code](https://code.visualstudio.com/) extensions integrate Azure Boards and GitHub.
 Associating Azure Boards work items with GitHub repos ties requirements to code, driving the development loop forward.

-6. Commits merged into the integration branch trigger GitHub Actions CI builds and [Docker](https://www.docker.com/) pushes to the DevTest container registries.
+6. Commits merged into the integration branch trigger GitHub Actions builds and [Docker](https://www.docker.com/) pushes to the DevTest container registries.
 Each microservice has its own repository in Container Registries, paralleling the GitHub repositories.
 CI builds are usually tagged with *latest*, representing the most recent successful microservice builds.

 7. [Azure Pipelines](/azure/devops/pipelines/ecosystems/kubernetes/aks-template) runs the Kubernetes `apply` command to trigger deployment of the updated Container Registry images to the DevTest Kubernetes clusters.
 Azure can authenticate AKS to run unattended Container Registry pulls, simplifying the CD process.